SIG Sauer P220: Design

 The slide of the P220 series is a heavy-gauge sheet metal stamping with a welded-on nose section incorporating an internal barrel bushing.
 The breech block portion is a machined insert attached to the slide by means of a roll pin visible from either side.
 The frame is of forged alloy with a hard-anodized coating.
 The SIG P220 series incorporates a hammer-drop lever to the rear of the trigger on the left side, which first appeared on the Sauer 38H before World War II.
 After chambering a round, the hammer will be cocked, so for safe carriage the hammer drop is actuated with the thumb, dropping the hammer in a safe manner.

+The double action / single action (DA/SA) trigger design of the P220 is also a SIG Sauer innovation similar to the J.P.
+Sauer & Sohn 38H pistol.
+Further design refinements include a hammer decocking lever and positive firing pin block safety.

 The P220 also features an automatic firing pin block safety which is activated by the trigger mechanism, similar to the one used in the Czech CZ-038 from the period after the Second World War.
 The pistol may now be holstered, and can be fired without actuating any other controls.
 The first shot will be fired in double-action mode, unless the user chooses to manually cock the hammer.
 Double-action trigger pressure is measured at approximately 12–14 pounds, with subsequent shots being fired in single-action mode with a lighter trigger pressure of approximately 6 pounds.
 There is no separate safety lever to manipulate; the hammer drop is the only manual safety device.
 As with other double-action pistols such as the Walther P38 and Beretta 92F, some training is required to minimize the difference caused by the different trigger pressure between the first double-action shot and subsequent single-action shots when the hammer is cocked by the rearward movement of the slide.